Optimal Control of Reserve Asset Portfolios for Stablecoins: Introduction

 Stablecoins have become an indispensable component of the infrastructure of crypto-asset markets and an increasingly relevant settlement rail beyond them.
 Their defining promise is par convertibility to a more traditional asset, usually a fiat currency or a commodity, on demand.
 Fulfilling that promise requires an issuer to satisfy redemptions promptly while earning sufficient carry on reserves to operate sustainably.
 Regulatory agencies typically restrict issuers to a narrow range of permissible reserve assets.
 For example, the recently enacted U.S.\ GENIUS Act \cite{GENIUSAct2025} requires that stablecoin issuers pegged to the US dollar hold currency reserves exclusively in cash, short-term US government bonds, or overnight repurchase agreements thereof.
 In operational terms, this creates a treasury policy problem: how much of the reserve to hold as immediately available cash versus short-duration government bills, and how to set mint and burn spreads that help absorb order-flow imbalances without creating persistent departures of the secondary-market price from one.
 This paper develops a continuous-time framework that treats reserve allocation and fee setting as joint controls under stochastic mint and redemption flows.
 The objective is to minimize peg deviations and trading frictions while preserving yield, with policies designed to be implementable within daily treasury workflows.

+Closest to the present paper is \cite{GoelLewrickAgarwal2024}, who develop a discrete-time dynamic model of a fiat-backed stablecoin issuer that allocates reserves between cash and bonds to maximize discounted cash flows.
+They show that liquidity and capital requirements jointly reduce default probability and the expected price impact of forced bond sales, and provide a calibrated mapping from prudential targets to requirement levels.
+Our work differs in that we adopt the issuer's operational perspective rather than solving for a regulatory optimum, and in the modelling assumptions on both market dynamics and the control framework.
+While the framework of \cite{GoelLewrickAgarwal2024} informs the calibration of prudential requirements, ours translates such requirements into auditable, real-time treasury rules.
 While fiat-backed stablecoins operate outside the full decentralization paradigm, their treasury management problem intersects with broader dynamics in decentralized finance (DeFi).
 A literature review by \cite{meyer2022defi} identifies stablecoins as a central class of "financial tokens" in DeFi, emphasizing that even fully collateralized designs can deviate from their peg, exhibit state-dependent volatility, and depend critically on liquidity provision and external data feeds.
 This positioning situates issuer reserve policies alongside on-chain mechanisms, market microstructure effects, and inter-protocol linkages that can amplify or dampen peg pressures.

 Related market-design research links validator and block-builder incentives to liquidity and price stability in on-chain asset markets. \cite{oez2023waitinggames} show that block-production timing strategies can yield measurable gains in maximal extractable value (MEV) without necessarily harming consensus stability.
-For pegged digital assets that rely on on-chain liquidity pools, MEV-maximizing behaviors among market participants can affect execution quality for redemptions and rebalancing, introducing another stochastic element into to the issuer’s reserve-management problem.
+For pegged digital assets that rely on on-chain liquidity pools, MEV-maximizing behaviors among market participants can affect execution quality for redemptions and rebalancing, introducing another stochastic element to the issuer’s reserve-management problem.

 \cite{cumming2025cryptofunds} show that well-connected crypto funds can boost token valuation and long-run performance, suggesting that similar strategic engagement with liquidity providers and market-makers could strengthen stablecoin reserve-management.